riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 mission" and so on]

-i worry that GW momentum might stall b/c a lot of where effort was most invested is being taken out (as open phil).
+i worry that GW momentum might stall b/c a lot of where effort was most invested is being taken out (as Open Phil).

 # Commentary